STOCK MARKET AND FINANCIAL REVOLUTION

 The Stock Market Influences the Global Economy

+The stock market has become the most iconic platform for capital owners to invest.
 Without the hassle of establishing their own company, an investor can become a shareholder in a corporate venture.

+Through the public offering mechanism, a large company can offer its shares to the public.
 The goal is to increase its business coffers for free, without the usual interest burdens associated with borrowing from commercial banks.

 From the perspective of macroeconomic experts, the aggregate stock market is one of the benchmarks for a country's economic health.